 Go eat in a food court, at least once

-All around the tables, you will find booths offering all the types of food you can think of: Western, Malay, Indonesian, Chinese, Taiwanese, Japanese, Korean, Indian, soups, meat, pasta, fruit juices and so on.
+All around the tables, you will find booths offering all the types of food you can think of: Western, Malay, Indonesian, Chinese, Taiwanese, Japanese, Korean, Indian, soups, meat, pasta, fruit juices, and so on.

 It is the place to go to appreciate the incredible food variety that can be found in Singapore.
 Another great point: it’s cheap.
 But be prepared to face the crowd!
-If you happen to come at the peak hours, if can be (very) challenging to find a free seat.
+If you happen to come at the peak hours, it can be (very) challenging to find a free seat.

 So I advise you to eat a little early or a little late to avoid this situation.
-It is not always easy to summarize a country in a short list of places and activities, and I probably forgot many interesting things and spots.
+It is not always easy to summarize a country in a shortlist of places and activities, and I probably forgot many interesting things and spots.

 But I believe that if you only have a weekend in Singapore and still want to experience its diversity, this is a quite good program to follow.